grevian/palworld-ondemand/README.md

 - AWS Account
 - Domain name with public [DNS served from Route 53].
 Does not need to be registered through Route 53.
-- Minecraft Java edition OR Bedrock edition client
+- Palworld client
-- Use of the excellent [Minecraft Java Docker] or [Minecraft Bedrock Docker] server image (used within task definition, no direct download required)
+- Use of the excellent thijsvanloef/palworld-server-docker server image (used within task definition, no direct download required)

 ## Cost Breakdown

 - Link to [AWS Estimate] assuming 20 hours a month usage.

+- tl;dr:
-- tl;dr : $0.50 per month for DNS zones, $0.0149 (one point five cents) per hour for Fargate Spot or $0.049 (four point nine cents) per hour for regular Fargate.
+   - $0.50 per month for DNS zones, $0.29072 per hour for Fargate usage with 4 vCPU and 16GB memory.
 All other costs negligible, a couple of pennies per month at most.

+- tl;dr;tl;dt:
-- tl;dr;tl;dt : $1.50 / month for 20 hours of play.
+   - Approximately $5.81 / month for 20 hours of usage with 4 vCPU and 16GB memory configuration, plus $0.50 for DNS zones, totaling nearly $6.31 / month.

 # Installation and Setup